HomeInsuranceGeneral Contractor Insurance

 Do I need a surety bond as a general contractor in Washington?

-Yes.
-Washington requires a $30,000 surety bond for general contractors and $15,000 for specialty contractors.
-The bond protects consumers from contractor fraud, abandonment, or failure to complete work.
-Bond premiums typically cost 1-3% of the bond amount annually — so $300-$900/year for a $30,000 bond.
+Yes — WA requires a $30,000 bond for GCs and $15,000 for specialty contractors.
+The bond protects consumers from contractor fraud or abandoned work.
+Bond premiums run 1-3% of the bond amount per year, so $300-$900/year for a $30,000 bond.

 How quickly can I get a Certificate of Insurance?